-“I learn an immense amount from my young children, who are currently 7 and 10 years old.
+”I learn an immense amount from my children.
 Their questions compel me to challenge my assumptions, clarify my views, and identify the most essential aspects of complex issues.”

 Kevin McElhaney is a Senior Research Scientist, STEM & CS Education with the Learning Sciences Research team at Digital Promise.
 He conducts design and implementation research on K-12 curriculum materials and assessments across the science, engineering, and computer science disciplines.
 Kevin’s work seeks to lower barriers to implementing engineering and computer science in schools and helps make science instruction relevant, meaningful, and compelling to students.
 Prior to joining Digital Promise, Kevin earned his Ph.D. in science education from UC Berkeley.
 He also holds an Ed.M. in Teaching and Curriculum from Harvard University, an M.S. in Materials Science and Engineering from Northwestern University, and a B.S. in Materials Science and Engineering from Stanford University.
 He taught high school math and science for five years in California and Missouri and conducted materials research in the Microsystems Technology department at Intel Corporation.